Dog Nutrition

 • ALA (alpha-linolenic acid)

-Sources: Fish oil, flaxseed oil, chia seeds, and algae oil
+Sources: Fish oil, flaxseed oil, chia seed, algae oil.

 Omega-6 Fatty Acids